kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q108
 Which of the following statements regarding the *spleen* is correct?

-	A. Red pulp consists of central arteries ensheathed by lymphoid nodules and lymphocytes - F
+	A. Red pulp consists of central arteries ensheathed by lymphoid nodules and lymphocytes
-	B. Red pulp forms most of the splenic volume - TRUE
+	B. Red pulp forms most of the splenic volume
-	C. Most of the antibody synthesis in the spleen occurs in the red pulp - F
+	C. Most of the antibody synthesis in the spleen occurs in the red pulp
-	D. White pulp contains sinusoids, which trap defective red cells - F
+	D. White pulp contains sinusoids, which trap defective red cells
-	E. White pulp contains B lymphocytes located in the immediate vicinity of the central artery - F
+	E. White pulp contains B lymphocytes located in the immediate vicinity of the central artery
 #### Answer: D. White pulp contains sinusoids, which trap defective red cells - *FALSE* = B. Red pulp forms most of the splenic volume
 - White pulp consists of central arteries ensheathed by lymphoid nodules and lymphocytes
-- White pulp contains T lymphocytes located in the immediate the vicinity of the central artery
+- White pulp contains T lymphocytes located in immediate vicinity of central artery
-- Most of the antibody synthesis in the spleen occurs in the white pulp
+	- Most of the antibody synthesis in spleen occurs in the white pulp
-- Red pulp forms most of splenic volume and contains sinusoids
+- Red pulp forms *most of splenic volume* and contains sinusoids
-	- Which trap defective red cells
+	- Trapping defective red cells

 ### Q109
 Which of the following phases in a cell cycle is the *most resistant to chemotherapeutic agents* and requires higher doses in order to obtain a response?